TrashyClassy/ClassicSysUpdater/README.md

 "works 100% of the time, 0% of the time." -dreamyspell
 "100$ works." -Trapezohedron

 This is experimental, so it may not work.
+It may take a while.
 Please understand.
 Requires ctrulib and devkitARM to build.